-When an axis of the 3102i is used in Encoder Follower mode, the encoder is not mounted on the controlled motor.
+When the 3102 is used in Encoder Follower mode, the encoder is not mounted on the controlled motor.
 Instead, the encoder is typically mounted on a second motor, but it can be mounted anywhere, including on something as simple as a hand crank.
-While in this mode, the axis does not accept move commands over the backplane.
-Instead, the axis will output motor control pulses in response to pulses on the encoder inputs.
+While in this mode, the 3102 does not accept move commands over the backplane.
+Instead, the 3102 will output motor control pulses in response to pulses on the encoder inputs.